 How Does Counselling Help in Addiction Recovery?

-Counselling is the umbrella term for a variety of different therapies, so your recovery programme is likely to include a number of these.
-Your rehab provider will assess your situation and personal circumstances to decide on the best counselling techniques.
+Drug and alcohol counselling is the umbrella term for a variety of different therapies, so your recovery programme is likely to include a number of these.
+Your rehab provider will assess your situation and personal circumstances to decide on the best drug counselling techniques.
 However, all have the same aim; to get to the root of your addictive behaviour and to help you change the negative thoughts and processes that have held you in the grip of addiction for so long.

-Both individual and group counselling is used to treat a variety of addictions.
+Both individual and group drug addiction counselling are used to treat a variety of addictions.
 Individual counselling can help you deal with withdrawal symptoms or get to the cause of your own problems.
 You will work closely with a counsellor to talk about issues that are personal to you.
 Counselling will help you realise that talking about things can be therapeutic and help you get better.

 Call now to find out how we can help you make the right choice for you and your loved ones to help your emotional health recovery in line with your addiction treatments.